fieryhenry/tbcml/README.md

 - EasyMoneko for the original keys for decrypting/encrypting: https://www.reddit.com/r/battlecats/comments/41e4l1/is_there_anyone_able_to_access_bc_files_your_help/

-- Battle Cats Ultimate for what some of the numbers mean in various csvs. https://github.com/battlecatsultimate
+- Battle Cats Ultimate for what some of the numbers mean in various csvs and the uni image boxes https://github.com/battlecatsultimate

 - This resource for unit csvs: https://pastebin.com/JrCTPnUV